 There are some blatant issues with bud that we can see with the naked eye.
-Many countries have regulations against allowing products with these defects into the market.
-But either way it’s important to be educated.
+Many countries have regulations against allowing products with these defects in the market.
+But either way, it’s important to be educated.
 Mold, mildew, insects, and discoloration due to light burn, nutrient deficiency, or fungus can all be seen with the naked eye.
 Mold and mildew also give off a pretty distinct aroma.
 Never purchase cannabis with these defects.
 To ensure that none of this is ever present only buy buds that have been lab tested.

-When I was working as a budtender I liked to tell people to keep a short list of their favorite strains.
+When I was working as a budtender, I liked to tell people to keep a short list of their favourite strains.
 That way, when they find those strains listed in the back genetics of a hybrid they are aware that the hybrid might work just as well.
 This is a great rule of thumb when choosing a new strain and can help ensure that we don’t pick up a sack of a strain we end up hating.

-While taking a look at the display jar or container at the counter we will be able to look at the trichomes coating the nugs.
+While taking a look at the display jar or container at the counter, we will be able to look at the trichomes coating the nugs.
 Sparkling, almost white trichs on each bud is the ideal look.
 It is also good to take note of the structure of each bud.
 Some strains grow naturally spindly, but most times properly developed nuggets have grown with some bulk and body.
 It is wise to pass on any strain that has both issues (spindly and low in trichomes) as it was probably not flowered properly.

 The Nose Knows